 Who assesses the child’s maturity and level of understanding?

 Ultimately, it is up to the Court to decide the child’s maturity and level of understanding.
 However, the Court will usually rely on advice from experts when making a decision.
-For instance, the Court may order that a trained counsellor, therapist or psychologist produce a family report.
+For instance, the Court may order that a family consultant like a trained counsellor, therapist, or psychologist produce a family report.

 The author of a family report typically interviews all family members (including siblings, grandparents, step-parents and step-siblings), to understand the dynamics of the family and the child’s needs and wishes.
 The report writer then provides recommendations to the Court on what parenting arrangements are in the best interests of the child.
 These recommendations will not always reflect the child’s wishes.
 When the report writer disagrees with the child’s wishes, they will usually provide a full explanation for their recommendations in their report.

-The Court may appoint an Independent Children’s Lawyer to represent the child’s interests during the proceeding.
+The Court may appoint an Independent Children’s Lawyer to represent the child’s interests during the family court proceedings.
 This person can express the child’s wishes to the Court.
 Although an Independent Children’s Lawyer is not an expert in a child’s psychology, they are well positioned to provide the Court with an unbiased report on the child’s views.

-The Court may also rely on other evidence, such as affidavits from parents and teachers, when assessing the child’s maturity.
+The Court may also rely on other evidence, such as affidavits from parents and teachers from the child’s school, when assessing the child’s maturity.
 These affidavits can provide insight into how the parenting arrangements will impact on the child.

-As outlined above, a child under eighteen cannot legally choose to live with one parent over another.
+As outlined above, a child under eighteen cannot legally choose to live with one parent over another nor can they refuse to see a parent.
 A minor child also cannot choose to ignore the visitation provisions in a private or court-ordered parenting arrangement.
-However, in reality it can be difficult to enforce these arrangements.
+However, in reality, it can be difficult to enforce these arrangements.

-When one parent tries to turn their child against their other parent, this is known as parental alienation.
+Occasionally a child may refuse to see one parent because the other parent has been actively trying to turn their child against their other parent, this is known as parental alienation.
 The Courts tend to take a highly negative view of evidence of parental alienation, so it is important to be able to show that every effort is being made to foster a positive relationship with both parents.